Time zone: Computer systems

-Many computer operating systems include the necessary support for working with all (or almost all) possible local times based on the various time zones.
-Internally, operating systems typically use UTC as their basic time-keeping standard, while providing services for converting local times to and from UTC, and also the ability to automatically change local time conversions at the start and end of daylight saving time in the various time zones.
-(See the article on daylight saving time for more details on this aspect.)
+Many computer operating systems include the necessary support for working with many or all possible local times.
+Internally, operating systems typically use UTC as their basic time-keeping standard and convert local times, including daylight savings time, to and from UTC.

 Web servers presenting web pages primarily for an audience in a single time zone or a limited range of time zones typically show times as a local time, perhaps with UTC time in brackets.
 More internationally oriented websites may show times in UTC only or using an arbitrary time zone.
 For example, the international English-language version of CNN includes GMT and Hong Kong Time, whereas the US version shows Eastern Time.
 US Eastern Time and Pacific Time are also used fairly commonly on many US-based English-language websites with global readership.
 The format is typically based in the W3C Note "datetime".

 Email systems and other messaging systems (IRC chat, etc.) time-stamp messages using UTC, or else include the sender's time zone as part of the message, allowing the receiving program to display the message's date and time of sending in the recipient's local time.

 Database records that include a time stamp typically use UTC, especially when the database is part of a system that spans multiple time zones.
 The use of local time for time-stamping records is not recommended for time zones that implement daylight saving time because once a year there is a one-hour period when local times are ambiguous.

 Calendar systems nowadays usually tie their time stamps to UTC, and show them differently on computers that are in different time zones.
 That works when having telephone or internet meetings.
 It works less well when travelling, because the calendar events are assumed to take place in the time zone the computer or smartphone was on when creating the event.
 The event can be shown at the wrong time.
-For example, if a New Yorker plans to meet someone in Los Angeles at 9 am, and makes a calendar entry at 9 am (which the computer assumes is New York time), the calendar entry will be at 6 am if taking the computer's time zone.
-Calendaring software must also deal with daylight saving time (DST).
+For example, if a Los Angeles resident visits New York and before the journey makes a calendar entry for the return flight at 9 am (which the computer assumes is Los Angeles time), the calendar entry will be at noon if taking the computer's new New York time zone.
+Calendaring software must also deal with daylight saving time (DST), usually done so calendar entries made before the shift are shown the same after it.
 If, for political reasons, the begin and end dates of daylight saving time are changed, calendar entries should stay the same in local time, even though they may shift in UTC time.